devasidgmail/leaf_diagnosis_project/README.md

-## Leaf Disease Diagnosis Project
+# Leaf Disease Diagnosis Project
-Empowering Home Gardeners: AI-Driven Disease Detection for Proactive Plant Care.
+**Empowering Home Gardeners: AI-Driven Disease Detection for Proactive Plant Care.**

 ### Business Understanding
 The business goal of this project is to enable home gardeners with a tool to detect diseases in common household plants.
 By using AI, this project lowers the barrier to expert level botanical knowledge, allowing users to take proactive corrective action before the plant is lost.

-### Technical Value Proposition
-The project transitions from a "laboratory" success to a practical tool by addressing specific operational challenges:
-* High Precision: Achieving a 99.22% Test Accuracy using a fine-tuned ResNet50 architecture ensures users receive reliable diagnoses.
-* Real-World Usability: The inclusion of a Top-K Prediction system (showing the top 3 likely diagnoses) acknowledges that nature is rarely 100% certain, providing users with a nuanced confidence percentage.

-### Project Workflow
+## Project Workflow
-This project implements a complete machine learning pipeline—from raw data preprocessing to real-world inference—to identify 38 different classes of plant diseases using the PlantVillage dataset and a fine-tuned ResNet50 architecture.
+This project implements a complete machine learning pipeline—from raw data preprocessing to real-world inference—to identify **38 different classes** of plant diseases using the **PlantVillage dataset** and a fine-tuned **ResNet50** architecture.

 The project is divided into five specialized stages: